 Other Postemployment Benefit Plan.
-In accordance with the provisions of GASB 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, the University has reported its proportional share of the entire other postemployment benefit (OPEB) liability.
-For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to the OPEB plan, and OPEB expense, an actuarial valuation was completed and the OPEB liability was measured at June 30, 2018.
-As the OPEB plan was measured at June 30, 2018, the current year contributions to the Plan by the University are recorded as deferred outflows.
+In accordance with the provisions of GASB 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, the University has reported its proportional share of the entire KPERS other postemployment benefit (OPEB) liability.
+For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to the OPEB plan and OPEB expense have been determined on the same basis as they are reported by KPERS.
+For this purpose, benefit payments are recognized when due and payable in accordance with the benefit terms.